oracle/terraform-provider-oci/website/docs/d/generative_ai_models.html.markdown

 The following attributes are exported:

+* `capabilities` - Describes what this model can be used for.
 * `description` - An optional description of the model.
 * `state` - The lifecycle state of the model.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`